slittorin/home-assistant-maintenance/README.md

   - If you want to remove 103.33, you use the value: -103.33

 Always ensure that you have backed up the database before running the stored procedure.\
-Always ensure that you have verified the values to add into the stored procedure.
+Always ensure that you have verified the values to add into the stored procedure.\
+Always ensure that you run the script when the sensor is not updated (in this case it runs once each hour).

 First run the stored procedure with (example):
 ```sql